Skip to content

 After this got dry, I added pastel blue on top of everything, to soften it even more.
 And unify the whole page.

-I was tempted for a moment to add things on the cover but reminded myself that this should be a lesson on simplicity.
+I was tempted for a moment to add things on the cover but reminded myself that this should be a lesson in simplicity.
 My eyes enjoyed what was in front of me and I giggled.
 (I do this often when I create and suddenly realize I love what I see.
 Yeah, giggles are fun.)

 Well, while giggling away, I decided I would put a piece of brown paper and write on it.
 I glued it with washi tape and put a beautiful butterfly on top.
 Ok, that was it.
 I was satisfied.